Kpada/ramen_design_patterns/patterns/creational/factory_method/README.md

 ## Output

 ```
 It's dinner time.
-I'm so hungry.
-I don't know what exactly I want to eat.
+I'm so hungry.I don't know what exactly I want to eat.
 I'm just going to visit the closest restaurant and order their best meal.

 [Me] Hello.
 I don't know that kind of restaurant is this.
 I don't know what dishes you have.
 So give me your best meal, please.

 This is Ramen!

 [Me] It was very tasty.
 Thanks.

 ```